mpigsley/nebraska-mushrooms/src/cms/content/species/russula-sp-ne01.md

   - /img/russula-sp-ne01-185335043-4.jpeg
 ---

 _Russula sp-NE01_ is a placeholder name for an as-yet-undescribed Brittlegill species recorded from Indian Cave State Park in eastern Nebraska.
-This fungus was observed growing on the forest floor growing from moss during the fall season and is presumed to form mycorrhizal relationships with hardwoods, possibly oak or hickory.
+This fungus was observed growing on the forest floor growing from moss during the fall and is presumed to form mycorrhizal relationships with hardwoods, possibly oak or hickory.